Kttra/jsonEditingC/README.md

 	std::cout << *arrayItr << " ";
 }
 ```
+Unlike keys, arrayItr points to values since the keys are simply indices.
 If we iterate over Marco's entry, we get:
 ```
 19 "1:32" ["Saturday","Sunday","Tuesday"] "2:11"
 ```